CodaKids/coda-kids/framework/README.rst

 make game development more accessible to a younger audiences of students.
-It provides inline documentation, wrappers for linter unfriendly features, and provides utility functionality/classes such as game objects and constants for common colors.
+It provides inline documentation, wrappers for linter unfriendly features, and provides utility functionality/classes such as game objects and constants for common data such as colors and input.

-It is currently being designed for and tested with a series of game programming exercises for an educational book Coda Kids.
+It is currently being designed for and tested with a series of game programming exercises for an educational textbook titled Coda Kids.

-The package was designed and implemented with and for the following toolset:
+The package is being designed and implemented with and for the following toolset:

 Python 3.5.2 with latest Pygame and Pylint.
-Visual Studio Code 1.11+ with the Python extension installed.
+Latest Visual Studio Code (1.11+ as of writting) with the Python extension installed.

 Simple Example
 --------------